-Alphington Grammar School’s ELC is a nurturing and supportive environment where three and four year olds can grow, develop their love of learning, and foster their natural curiosity.
+Alphington Grammar School’s ELC is a nurturing and supportive environment where three to five year olds can grow, develop their love of learning, and foster their natural curiosity.

 Our Early Learning Centre program is inspired by the Reggio Emilia Approach, which is based on the idea that a child who is happy will learn best.
 Building strong foundations for individual learning maintains our focus on belonging, well-being, expression, and engagement of the whole child.